Department: Pathobiology and Population Sciences

 The continuing theme of Katharina Stärk’s research is the focus on the design of monitoring and surveillance programmes as part of national disease control efforts.
 While she was initially conducting projects in the context of respiratory diseases in pigs, the scope was later broadened to infectious diseases in general, including zoonoses and foodborne infections.

-Katharina Stärk was later pioneering the use of risk assessment in the context of animal health through applied examples as well as international capacity building.
+Katharina Stärk was pioneering the use of risk assessment in the context of animal health through applied examples as well as international capacity building.
 She integrated methods of risk assessment in the design of surveillance programmes providing a methodological basis for risk-based priority setting and resource allocation (Stärk et al., 2006).
-This method is currently being applied by the Swiss Veterinary Service in a number of programmes, including avian influenza and bluetongue surveillance.
+This method is currently being applied by many Veterinary Services as part of programmes such as avian influenza and bluetongue surveillance.
 This design approach has also become integrated into international surveillance standards.

 Katharina Stärk is continuing to work on the optimisation of surveillance and disease control methods.
 She has a strong interest in understanding factors preventing or promoting the change of practice in health systems, specifically in the context of antimicrobial usage.
 She aims to develop a portfolio of multidisciplinary research focusing on the interface of human and animal populations and its relation to public health.
 She coordinated the project PILGRIM, which focused on an emerging strain of MRSA in pigs.
 More recently, Katharina became increasingly involved in evaluation, particularly veterinary public health policy evaluation.
-Currently, she is involved in several EU projects annd evaluation projects.
+Currently, she is involved in several EU research and evaluation projects.